 Address: Oude Turfmarkt TO 125, 1012 GC Amsterdam, Netherlands

-Keep in mind: Depending on how late you want to stay out, you can also opt to do the canal cruise as a night cruise when you then get to see the city all light up from the water.
-You can find that night cruise option down in the final section of this post!
+Keep in mind: Depending on how late you want to stay out, you can also opt to do the canal cruise as a beautiful canal evening cruise when you then get to see the city all light up from the water.
+You can also find this cruise option down in the final section of this post!

-We ended up choosing Cafe De Pijp which is right on the main street leading away from the Heineken Experience/Canal area.
-The menu looked good so we went inside and it was a nice choice.
-It’s got a cool atmosphere about it and was full of tourists and locals alike.
+We ended up choosing Cafe De Pijp (temporarily closed) which is right on the main street leading away from the Heineken Experience/Canal area.

 Evening Activity: Drinks, Red Light District Tour, or Cruise